ilijabogunovic/Robust-BO/README.md

 # Robust-BO
 > A non-comprehensive list of robust Bayesian optimization / GP (kernel) bandit papers and material.
+> TODO: should add a tag for theory papers
 ## Representative scope

 - [ ] Robust optimization / MiniMax